NodLabs/SHARK-Runtime/experimental/level_zero/oneccl/README.md

 # CMake Configuration

-To enable to oneCCL as a collectives backend for the Level Zero driver you would need to pass to cmake
+To enable oneCCL as a collectives backend for the Level Zero driver you would need to pass to cmake
 ```
 -DIREE_BUILD_EXPERIMENTAL_HAL_DRIVER_LEVEL_ZERO_ONECCL=ON